 The District considers the safety of its students and staff to be of the utmost importance and is keenly aware of the evolving nature of threats to schools.
 As such, it will address those threats accordingly through appropriate emergency response planning.
-The District-wide school safety plan and the building-level emergency response plan will be designed to prevent or minimize the effects of serious violent incidents and emergencies and to facilitate the coordination of schools and the District with local and county resources in the event of these incidents or emergencies.
+The District-wide school safety plan and the building-level emergency response plan(s) will be designed to prevent or minimize the effects of violent incidents and emergencies and to facilitate the coordination of schools and the District with local and county resources in the event of these incidents or emergencies.
+These plans will be reviewed and updated by the appropriate team on at least an annual basis and adopted by the Board by September 1 of each school year.

-These plans will be reviewed by the appropriate team on at least an annual basis and updated as needed by September 1.
-Specifically, the Board will make the District-wide school safety plan available for public comment at least 30 days prior to its adoption.
-The District-wide school safety plans may only be adopted by the Board after at least one public hearing that provides for the participation of school personnel, parents, students, and any other interested parties.
-Additionally, the District-wide school safety plan will designate the Superintendent or designee as the chief emergency officer responsible for coordinating communication between school staff and law enforcement and first responders, and for ensuring staff understanding of this plan.
-Similarly, the Superintendent will be responsible for ensuring the completion and yearly updating of building-level emergency response plans.
+The Board will make the District-wide school safety plan available for public comment at least 30 days prior to its adoption.
+The District-wide school safety plan may only be adopted by the Board after at least one public hearing that provides for the participation of school personnel, parents, students, and any other interested parties.
+The District-wide school safety plan and any amendments must be submitted to the Commissioner, in a manner prescribed by the Commissioner, within 30 days of adoption, but no later than October 1 of each school year.